 The answer to this question isn’t as simple as a “yes” or “no.” There are instances when you should move and times when you shouldn’t.
 To make sure you don’t worsen your condition by making the wrong decision about working out, here are the two most crucial rules you must follow about exercising when you have a cough.

 Rule #1: Know Your Symptoms

-When you experience mild cold symptoms like headaches, mild cough, a stuffy nose, and sneezing, it is okay to continue exercising.
-However, you must get a feel of your energy level first before proceeding with your routine as fatigue may be a sign that you should take it slow in the meantime.
+It is okay to continue exercising when you experience mild cold symptoms like headaches, mild cough, a stuffy nose, and sneezing.
+However, you must get a feel of your energy level first before proceeding with your routine, as fatigue may be a sign that you should take it slow in the meantime.

 Of course, you can always tone down the intensity of your workout or reduce its duration to make sure you don’t aggravate your condition.

 Plus, it would be best to exercise at home or outdoors (i.e., a walk in the park) rather than hitting the gym as you might spread the virus to other people.
 The fresh air would also be beneficial for your quick recovery.